 Before you build a website, you have to decide whether you want to use WordPress.com or WordPress.org.
 Both are great options but serve different purposes.
 You’ll find WordPress website packages pricing varies greatly between the two options.

-WordPress.com empowers you to create a WordPress site without having to buy a separate hosting plan.
+WordPress.com empowers you to create a WordPress website without having to buy a separate hosting plan.
 While you can purchase WordPress hosting plans through WordPress.com, you can’t monetize your website with ads or sell items or services via an online store unless you opt for the e-commerce plan.

-Most WordPress sites built on WordPress.com are for informational purposes.
+Most WordPress websites built on WordPress.com are for informational purposes.
 You also can’t extend your website’s functionality very much with WordPress.com, and you won’t be able to use any third-party plugins made for the self-hosted version of the platform.